csstransky/redux-lesson/notes.md

     document.getElementById('react-container')
 )
 ```
-+ 'connect' is a react-redux function that will create a component that will grab the Store out of state and
++ `connect` is a react-redux function that will create a component that will grab the Store out of state and
 map the State onto the component from the Store

 components/containers/SkiDayCount.js